kmkhami/Crypto_Payments_Integration/notes /solutions_scoping.md

 * Lower fees

 #### Cons
-* Requires more infrastrucure building
+* Requires more infrastructure building
-* Doesn't allow for purchase/sale of coins
+* Doesn't allow for purchase/sale of coins directly, but does integrate
 * No way for payment method integration/continuation
 * Makes PaymentSpring responsible for things like wallet passwords, transaction speed, transaction fees, omni layer, etc.
 * Heavy logistics